alexpdp7/alexpdp7/misc/ledger.md

 # ledger

-[ledger](https://ledger-cli.org/) is a dobule-entry accounting system based on a text file format.
+[ledger](https://ledger-cli.org/) is a double-entry accounting system based on a text file format.
 The [Plain text accounting](https://plaintextaccounting.org/) website lists more software based on the ideas.

 This document contains notes about how I use ledger.